 My name, Bassam, means: the smiling one.
 I feel like I couldn’t have a better fitting name.
 Well, other than one that meant, “Leave no burrito behind.”

-I coach entrepreneurs and not-so-preneurs on not only how to finish for finishing’s sake, but how to have the mindset to do it all over again, each and every day.
+I help business leaders on not only how to finish and communicate, but how to have the mindset to do it all over again, each and every day.
 Currently I'm the Director of Business Strategy for both Cava and Omnibuild.
 I’m the author of The Accountability Effect and In 5 years You'll Be Wrong.
 I'm the creator of the online course: Ready.
 Set.
 Finish., and a co-founder of the 5-day international workshop + adventure for aspiring entrepreneurs (that’s a mouthful), called The Ignition Lab.
 I, or my work, has been featured in Forbes, Young Entrepreneur, Life Reimagined and many other outlets.
 I’ve spoken at numerous universities around the country and at the 1-month accelerator, The Bold Academy.
-An explora-preneur at heart, I’ve also traveled to 64 countries, having had such absurd experiences as getting to Everest Base Camp and the summit of Mt.
+An explora-preneur at heart, I’ve also traveled to 66 countries, having had such absurd experiences as getting to Everest Base Camp and the summit of Mt.
 Kilimanjaro, convincing Fidel Castro to sign my passport, and being hunted by a pig-tailed macaque in the jungles of Borneo (Long stories.
 We’ll need some Scotch for those.)

 So How Did I Get Here?